-Celecoxib also contains a sulfonamide group and is contraindicated in patients who have demonstrated allergic reactions to sulfonamide drugs.
-Studies have shown that while although allergies to sulfonamide antimicrobials is indeed a risk factor for allergic reactions to sulfonamide chemical group.
-Non-antimicrobial drugs that contain a sulfonamide chemical group such as celecoxib, a history of penicillin allergy is at least as strong a risk factor.
-Thus, providers should understand that this phenomenon is likely not due to sole cross-reactivity of sulfonamide antimicrobials and non-antimicrobials and that certain patients have an increased propensity to celecoxib allergy if they are allergic to any antimicrobial.
+Celecoxib also contains a sulfonamide group and is contraindicated in patients who have demonstrated severe allergic reactions to sulfonamide drugs.
+Studies have shown that allergies to sulfonamide antimicrobials are indeed a risk factor for allergic reactions to sulfonamide chemical group.
+Non-antimicrobial drugs that contain a sulfonamide chemical group such as celecoxib, a history of penicillin allergy is at least as strong a risk factor for an allergic reaction.
+Thus, providers should understand that this phenomenon is likely not solely due to cross-reactivity of sulfonamide-containing antimicrobials and non-antimicrobials and that certain patients have an increased propensity to celecoxib allergy if they are allergic to any antimicrobial drug.

-Since CYP2C9 metabolizes celecoxib, it should be used with caution in patients taking medicines that inhibit CYP2C9, for example, fluconazole, which is an antifungal drug.
+Since CYP2C9 metabolizes celecoxib, its use requires caution in patients taking medicines that inhibit CYP2C9, for example, fluconazole, which is an antifungal drug.

 Like all NSAIDs, celecoxib should not be taken after 29 weeks of pregnancy.

-Due to the risk for celecoxib to cause new or worsening hypertension, fluid retention in patients with congestive heart failure, renal toxicity, liver toxicity, anaphylactic reactions, and skin changes ranging from a non-severe rash to Stevens-Johnson syndrome, it is important for prescribers to monitor patients for adverse reactions.
+Due to the risk for celecoxib to cause new or worsening hypertension, fluid retention in patients with congestive heart failure, renal toxicity, liver toxicity, anaphylactic reactions, and skin changes ranging from a non-severe rash to Stevens-Johnson syndrome, prescribers need to monitor patients for adverse drug reactions.
 Prescribers should monitor a patient's blood pressure, renal and liver function, and monitor for signs and symptoms of GI bleeding.

-Patients taking such medications as lithium or warfarin should have the concentrations of these drugs monitored more closely as well due to celecoxib's metabolism through CYP2C9.
-Plasma concentrations of celecoxib are not routinely monitored for therapeutic efficacy.
+Patients taking such medications as lithium or warfarin should have the concentrations of these drugs monitored more carefully as well due to celecoxib's renal toxicity and inhibition of CYP2C9, respectively.
+Plasma concentrations of celecoxib are not routinely part of the monitoring to determine therapeutic efficacy.

 Unfortunately, no antidotes for celecoxib overdose are available.
 However, celecoxib is a relatively safe medication overall.
-During FDA trials, no overdoses of celecoxib were reported.
-Doses up to 2400 mg per day for 10 days did not result in serious toxicity.
+During FDA trials, there were no reported overdoses of celecoxib.
+Doses up to 2400 mg per day for ten days did not result in serious toxicity.

 Significant opportunities are available for improved interprofessional care coordination with regards to celecoxib.

 In the inpatient setting, as mentioned above, celecoxib is increasingly being used as part of pre-operative and post-operative multimodal pain management algorithms.
-It has been shown in several small randomized trials that administering celecoxib peri-operatively for elective procedures such as total hip arthroplasties, total knee arthroplasties, and other procedures with some success in reducing pain and improving function such as early ambulation.
+Research has shown in several small randomized trials that administering celecoxib peri-operatively for elective procedures such as total hip arthroplasties, total knee arthroplasties, and other procedures with some success in reducing pain and improving functionality such as early ambulation.
 The use of non-opioid medications to improve pain and function after surgery is becoming increasingly important due to societal and political pressure to reduce overall opioid analgesic consumption as a response to increasing rates of overdose deaths.
-It is therefore important for physicians, nurses, pharmacists, physical and occupational therapists, and other support staff to coordinate a concerted effort to set patient-specific goals regarding pain and function in the acute care and rehabilitative settings and to reinforce how celecoxib can be used to achieve these goals to the patient.
+It is, therefore, important for physicians, nurses, pharmacists, physical and occupational therapists, and other support staff to coordinate a concerted effort to set patient-specific goals regarding pain and function in the acute care and rehabilitative settings and to reinforce how celecoxib use can help to achieve these goals to the patient.
 Physicians and support staff must also maintain constant communication while monitoring the patient for improvements in pain and function and for possible adverse effects the patient may be experiencing.

 In the outpatient setting, prescribers of celecoxib must also coordinate with pharmacists to prevent and monitor for unsafe drug interactions, and with the patient, family members, and caregivers to monitor therapeutic benefit and possible adverse drug effects.
 When the caregivers function as an interprofessional team, patients can obtain maximum benefit with celecoxib with minimal adverse effects.